Devils River (Texas): Traversing the river

 The river itself is 90 mi long, but much of the upper half of the river is not suitable for canoeing or kayaking because of a lack of water and limited access.
 The best part of the river for recreation is about 40 mi long and runs from Bakers Crossing to the last drop off point at Lake Amistad.
 The most common point of entry into the river is Bakers Crossing on Texas State Highway 163.
 Camping sites are available and you can also leave your vehicle at Bakers Crossing.
 Most of the river is fairly calm with mostly class two rapids and small class three rapids (see International Scale of River Difficulty).
 However the river can rise and fall greatly with rainfall, even if the rain is not in the direct area of the river.
 Dolan Falls is a waterfall about 15 ft tall and is located at about 16.9 mi and must be avoided.
 Past Dolan Falls at about 19 mi is Three Tier Rapids, a class four rapid most of the year, but when the river swells, can be a short class 5 and should be attempted by only the more experienced paddlers.
 The river is characterized by long, deep pools with reed covered rapids near the end of these pools.
 A map is strongly suggested as both Dolan Falls and Three Tier Rapids are not able to be seen until you are right on top of them.
 After Three Tier Rapids, there are no more large (over class III) rapids and the river is fairly smooth.
 Some boulder and fields do occur past Three Tier Rapids but are generally small in size.
 The river finally empties into Lake Amistad after traveling some 40 mi from Bakers Crossing.
 From this point it is another 12 mi trip on the lake to the last take out at Rough Canyon Marina.
 The journey for the lake section of the trip can be very strenuous on a person kayaking or canoeing because of the strong south headwind.

 The experience

 Part of the appeal of the river is its remote location, the very rugged and rough terrain, and lack of human presence.
 There are only five visible houses in the first 20 mi of river.
 At about 25 mi the Dry Devils River flows into the Devils, and is considered by many to be the halfway point.
-There are many homes in this point of the river and is called the Blue Sage Subdivision.
+There are many homes in this point of the river and it's called the Blue Sage Subdivision.